xpfw/xpfw/README.md

 # xpfw

-xpfw is a collection of packages to make rendering forms and having CRUD-UI's in React as well as React Native blast.
+xpfw is a collection of packages to make rendering forms and having CRUD-UI's in React as well as React Native a blast.
 Check out the [live demo](https://xpfw.github.io) to see what's possible

 It is divided into three main packages:
 - [Core](#Core)